overscore-media/opengraph-image-generator-for-nuxt/README.md

     - The Inter-Black typeface is here for the OpenGraph images, but you can easily swap it out
       - (just remember to update the `registerFont` call in nuxt.config.js if you do change the font)
   - `images`
-    - Mostly for SVGs, small icons, non-dynamic background images, etc.
+    - Right now the default background and global template for generated OG images are here
   - `scss`
     - The global styles for the site (page- and component-specific styles are mostly in their own page/component's Vue file)
     - Also global SASS mixins and variables